Anti-FARC conservative wins in Colombia, faces leftist in runoff - Journal du Cameroun

 The 41-year-old senator will face former guerrilla Gustavo Petro on June 17, the first leftist candidate to contest a runoff in Colombia.

-Duque polled 39.7 percent of the votes, compared to Petro’s 25 percent, in a poll which showed deep divisions over a peace deal with former rebel movement FARC.
+Duque won 39.2 percent of the votes, compared to Petro’s 25 percent, in the Sunday poll which showed deep divisions over a peace deal with former rebel movement FARC.

-It was the first presidential poll in half a century free of the threat of the FARC, though Duque, 41, has campaigned strongly on a pledge to rewrite a peace agreement with the group.
+It was the first presidential election in half a century free of the threat of the FARC, however Duque has campaigned strongly on a pledge to rewrite a peace agreement with the group.

 Polling was “totally normal,” said electoral authority chairman Juan Carlos Galindo.
 Turnout was a higher-than-usual 53.2 percent in a country traditionally plagued by voter apathy.